NO2ID

 NO2ID is a non-partisan public campaign group in the United Kingdom, formed in 2004 to campaign against the UK government's plans to introduce British national identity cards linked to a centralised computer database, the National Identity Register (NIR).
 NO2ID claims the growth of government data-sharing initiatives has brought the UK to the "verge of a surveillance state in which every action of the citizen is potentially subject to monitoring".
-The NIR and ID cards were abolished by the Identity Documents Act 2010, leading NO2ID to focus on other campaigns surrounding government infringement on civil liberties and data privacy.
+The NIR and ID cards were abolished by the Identity Documents Act 2010, (Note: Digital ID cards were proposed by the prime minister Keir Starmer in 2025; these were made non-compulsory in 2026.
+Many opponents of the compulsory digital ID card scheme had previously been involved with the NO2ID campaign.) leading NO2ID to focus on other campaigns surrounding government infringement on civil liberties and data privacy.

-After a period of inactivity, NO2ID reformed in October 2025 to campaign against the UK government's plans to introduce "digital ID cards".

 History

 Meeting in London against ID cards, 2005.
 Left to right, the speakers are Tony Benn, Shami Chakrabarti, Mark Littlewood and George Galloway.

 NO2ID arose initially from various campaigning groups to become an entity in its own right.
 Its initial form was to act as an umbrella group including staff and officers of Liberty, Charter 88 (now Unlock Democracy), Privacy International, the Foundation for Information Policy Research, the 1990 Trust and Stand.org.uk.
 NO2ID-branded material first appeared in 2002, published and paid for by Liberty and Charter 88.

 NO2ID's support is broad based including political parties on the political left (such as Respect and the Greens), in the centre (such as the Liberal Democrats) and on the right (such as the United Kingdom Independence Party and Conservative Future, though the Conservative Party has pledged to scrap the ID scheme).
 In addition, civil liberties groups such as Liberty, Privacy International, Action on Rights for Children, the Open Rights Group and Genewatch UK, other organisations including trades unions (e.g. UNISON, the National Union of Journalists & the University and College Union) and public bodies including District, City and Borough Councils, the Scottish Parliament, the National Assembly for Wales and the London Assembly and individuals such as Neil Tennant, Philip Pullman, and Conservative Mayor of London Boris Johnson have affiliated to or made public declarations of support for the NO2ID campaign.